dbretty/dbretty.github.io/blog/_posts/2023-12-12-automate-foundation-nutanix-cluster.md

 The above may not be perfect.
 My Ansible skills are slim to say the least as are my PowerShell coding skills, but I have found that this is a good balance of easy to manage code and getting things done in an automated and consistent manner.

 Please, if you have a better way to do this I am all ears, feel free to get in touch.

+Thanks to "The Doc" [Sven](https://twitter.com/svenh) for all his help in getting this working!